Brownster/ipod-dock/docs/development.md

 ```

 If `python3-gpod` isn't packaged on your system, the `install.sh` script will
-download and build the bindings automatically.
+download and build the bindings automatically and install required build tools
+such as `automake`.

 The module exposes three simple helpers: